 Monkey bread, also called monkey puzzle bread, sticky bread, African coffee cake, golden crown, pinch-me cake, bubbleloaf and monkey brains is a sweet, sticky, gooey pastry served in the United States for breakfast.
 The bread is made with pieces of sweet yeast dough which are baked in a cake pan after first being covered in melted butter, cinnamon and sugar.
 It is traditionally served hot so that the baked segments can be easily torn away with the fingers and eaten by hand.

-Inspired by Mama Pea’s Healthy Monkey Bread recipe, I decided to have a go at making some Apple and Cinnamon Monkey Bread myself one Sunday as a ‘special breakfast’.
+One Sunday, I decided to have a go at making some Apple and Cinnamon-Spiced Healthy Monkey Bread as a ‘special breakfast’.
 It was a huge hit with Lil’ L and M and, I must admit, I’m rather partial to it too.

 The ‘authentic’ way to serve Monkey Bread is to invert it onto a plate…

 If you’re lucky enough to have a breadmaker, then this recipe requires very little effort at all.
 You simply throw all the dough ingredients in the machine and press a button.
 I’ve had my breadmaker for a couple of years now and it’s been fantastic!
-I use it at least a couple of times a week for making breads, pizza doughs and naan breads.
 I reckon it’s easily paid for itself in terms of the amount of times we’ve chosen to stay in rather than going to Pizza Express!

 Today, I made some Monkey Bread as an after-school treat for Lil’ L and his friend, and I made it by hand to see how it compared to the bread-maker version.
 To be honest, making dough by hand doesn’t require THAT much effort.
 It takes less than 15 minutes, which isn’t too bad at all.
 Plus kneading dough is great exercise for the arms.